hwdsl2/setup-ipsec-vpn/README.md

 If you wish to add, edit or remove VPN user accounts, refer to <a href="docs/manage-users.md" target="_blank">Manage VPN Users</a>.

 Clients are set to use <a href="https://developers.google.com/speed/public-dns/" target="_blank">Google Public DNS</a> when the VPN is active.
-If another DNS provider is preferred, replace `8.8.8.8` and `8.8.4.4` in both `options.xl2tpd` and `ipsec.conf` with new ones.
+If another DNS provider is preferred, replace `8.8.8.8` and `8.8.4.4` in both `/etc/ppp/options.xl2tpd` and `/etc/ipsec.conf`.
 Then reboot your server.

+When connecting via `IPsec/L2TP`, the VPN server has IP `192.168.42.1` within the VPN subnet `192.168.42.0/24`.

 For servers with an external firewall (e.g. <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html" target="_blank">EC2</a>/<a href="https://cloud.google.com/compute/docs/networking#firewalls" target="_blank">GCE</a>), open UDP ports 500 & 4500, and TCP port 22 (for SSH).